erwindon/SaltGUI/README.md

 ## Features
 - Login via PAM or any other supported authentication by Salt
 - View minions and easily copy IPs
-- Run state.highstate for a particular minion
+- Run state.highstate for a particular minion or all
 - View the seven most recent jobs run on Salt
 - Manually run any Salt function and see the output
 - View the values for grains for a particular minion
 - View the schedules for a particular minion
 - View the values for pillars for a particular minion
 - View the beacons for a particular minion
-- View the events on the salt-event bus
+- View the live events on the salt-event bus
 - View internal documentation for any salt command
 - View external documentation for any salt command
 - Match list of minions against reference list